Nachiketvc/TradingPlatform/README.md

 ## Features
 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬 𝐈𝐦𝐩𝐥𝐞𝐦𝐞𝐧𝐭𝐞𝐝:

-Login and Signup: Secured with JWT Token for encryption, user authentication, and authorization.
+**Login and Signup:** Secured with JWT Token for encryption, user authentication, and authorization.

-Stock Trading: Users can buy and sell stocks, with updates reflected in real-time under the Holdings and Intraday sections.
+**Stock Trading:** Users can buy and sell stocks, with updates reflected in real-time under the Holdings and Intraday sections.

-Order History: View buy/sell history in the Orders section.
+**Order History:** View buy/sell history in the Orders section.

-Trading Options: Separate options for Holdings (long-term investments) and Intraday trading.
+**Trading Options:** Separate options for Holdings (long-term investments) and Intraday trading.

-Real-Time News Updates: Integrated an API for real-time news updates related to the stock market.
+**Real-Time News Updates:** Integrated an API for real-time news updates related to the stock market.

-Feedback Feature: Users can share their inputs through a dedicated feedback feature.
+**Feedback Feature:** Users can share their inputs through a dedicated feedback feature.

-Frontend Design: The frontend design is inspired by Zerodha.
+**Frontend Design:** The frontend design is inspired by Zerodha.

-Database: All the data is stored in MongoDB.
+**Database:** All the data is stored in MongoDB.

-Deployment: Backend hosted on Render and Frontend on Vercel.
+**Deployment:** Backend hosted on Render and Frontend on Vercel.

-Future Enhancements: Introducing an Admin Section to manage and monitor user activities seamlessly.
+**Future Enhancements:** Introducing an Admin Section to manage and monitor user activities seamlessly.

 ---

-## Demo & Screenshots
+## Screenshots
 Include links to your demo and screenshots.

 ---